Misfits-Rebels-Outcasts/Nodef/README.md

 # Digital Compositing with a List on a Mobile Phone

 This repo proposes the idea of **displaying a digital compositing node graph succinctly in English as a list of steps**.
-A list of steps is easy to understand and a succinct medium for display on a device with a limited screen space (mobile phone).
-It is also easy to create and be conveniently used for discussion in a document or book.
+A list of steps is easy to understand due to its sequential nature and a succinct medium for display on a device with a limited screen space (mobile phone).
+It is also easy to create and can be conveniently typed into a document or used for discussion in a book.

 ### What is Digital Compositing?